linode/docs/docs/websites/nginx/nginx-php-fpm-debian-8.md

         phpinfo();
         ?>

-And now go to http://yourserver/index.php and, if everything is ok, you will see the phpinfo for the installed version.
+And now go to http://example.com/index.php and, if everything is ok, you will see the phpinfo for the installed version.

 {: .note}
 >
-> At this point, you already have a working nginx+php server, and the performance should be quite good.
+> At this point, you already have a working nginx+PHP server, and the performance should be quite good.
 >
 > Anyway, it can be even better, so continue reading  :)